G. A. Siwabessy: Suharto era

-In 1965, several military officials comprising the September 30 Movement attempted a coup that led to the kidnappings and assassinations of major army officials (including Minister of the Army Achmad Yani), a leadership vacuum existed in the Army Headquarters.
+In 1965, several military officials comprising the 30 September Movement attempted a coup that led to the kidnappings and assassinations of major army officials (including Minister of the Army Ahmad Yani), and to a leadership vacuum in the army headquarters.
 President Sukarno chose Major General Suharto to launch operations against the 30 September Movement.
-Suharto's success in these measures led Sukarno to broaden the scope of Suharto's measures in handling security, formalised with the creation of Kopkamtib (Operational Command for the Restoration of Security and Order).
+The operation's success led Sukarno to broaden the scope of Suharto's measures in handling security, formalised with the creation of Kopkamtib ("Operational Command for the Restoration of Security and Order").
 Suharto, now the leader of Indonesia's army, gradually siphoned Sukarno's power towards himself, an action emphasised with the passing of the Supersemar decree.
-At the time, which was between June 1966 and May 1967, G.A.
-Siwabessy engaged in an "internal cleansing operation" to remove all elements of the PKI from the Ministry of Health and ensure that all of the officials and employees within the Ministry adhered to Suharto's Pancasila ideology.
-Siwabessy performed these cleansings so effectively that Suharto allowed him to retain the position of Minister of Health in the wake of the turmoil of Suharto's newfound presidency.
+At the time, between June 1966 and May 1967, Siwabessy engaged in an "internal cleansing operation" to remove all elements of the Communist Party from the Ministry of Health and ensure that the Ministry's officials and employees adhered to Suharto's Pancasila ideology.
+These cleansings were so effective that Suharto allowed Siwabessy to remain as Minister of Health in the wake of the turmoil of Suharto's newfound presidency.